metaldreamers/mm3-script/README.md

 https://www.romhacking.net/hash/

 For Windows users:
-* Run the included xdeltaUI and select "Apply Patch"
+* Run the included "MM3 Patcher.exe" and click "Patch..."
-* Patch (select the .xdelta file)
-* Source File (Target No-intro release ROM)
-* Output File "select an output folder , name and extension for your Patched file"
-* Hit Patch button!!
+* Select your Metal Max 3 ROM
+* The patch will be applied automatically and appear in the same folder as your ROM.

 For MacOS users we recommend MultiPatch available at: